BrandonCorey/JS_130_Notes/asynchonous.md

 - In the first example, we use `let` to declare variables.
 These are block scoped.
 As a result, on each itertion, a new `sec` variable is declared
   - A new variable means a new `sec` variable is closed over on each iteration by the callback passed to `setTimeout`
   - This means a new closure is formed (as the enviroment is changed on each iteration)
-  - When each callback is executed, the value of counter variable for their respective clsoure is used, which will reflect the state of the counter when the closure   was formed
+  - When each callback is executed, the value of counter variable for their respective closure is used, which will reflect the state of the counter when the closure   was formed
-  - This will log the correct values after the delay
+  - This will log the correct incremental values after the delay (1 - 10)
 - In the second example, we use `var` to declare variables.
 These are function scoped, and only assigned/reassigned in the loop, not declared
   - As a result, only a single closure is formed with the callback function as the environment around it never changes. `sec` is reassigned, but its the same variable
   - Because of this, after the loop finishes executing, the closure for the callback has a reference to the fully incremented `sec` variable